NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Ear drops

 Earache can also be relieved with ear drops, which have a local effect.
-In Germany, these ear drops are usually made up of a combination of the drugs phenazone and procaine.
+In Germany, these ear drops usually contain a combination of the drugs phenazone and procaine.
 There is no research on whether ear drops help in babies and children under the age of three.
 But they might relieve earache in children aged three and above.

 Using ear drops can cause problems if the eardrum has burst.
 When in doubt, don't hesitate to ask a doctor.